 To celebrate the 25th anniversary of The Gong Show I performed at the Lighthouse as Peggy Da Pigeon where legend Chuck Barris proclaimed, “You’re my kind of act.”
 I’m still not sure if this is a good thing…

-I have a grown daughter and son, (but are they ever, really?) and a perfect granddaughter, Skylar, born in 2004.
+I have a grown daughter and son, (but are they ever, really?) and a perfect help me write my essay granddaughter, Skylar, born in 2004.
 Miraculously, another perfect granddaughter, Sammi came along in 2012 and Vanessa popped out in 2015!

 I sold the house where we raised our kids in January 2014 and now I live happily in Manhattan with my Morkie, Tony Baloney.
 We rescued each other.